schmichael/whispering-gophers/README.md

 * Display messages (``Body`` key) from other peers
 * Disconnect peers which send malformed messages
 * Accept user input as ``Body`` content
-* Send messages to all connected peers
+* Send messages to all known peers.
+* When sending messages ``Addr`` must be the ``IP:Port`` combination the peer is listening on.
 * Connect to new peers seen in ``Addr`` fields of received messages
 * Broadcast all messages to all peers (except ``Addr``); store list of Seen messages by ID to avoid rebroadcasting
 * Payloads without a ``Body`` and/or with unknown keys should be silently *ignored* to support extensions
-* *Messages are* **not** *delimited or framed.* Multiple messages *should* be sent across peer connections.
+* *Messages are* **not** *delimited or framed.* Multiple messages *may* be sent across a single connection.
 Peers recieving messages *must* detect the end of the JSON object to know when one message ends and another may begin.

+Connections are unidirectional.
+In a healthy whispernet each peer will have 1 outgoing connection to send messages to every other peer, as well as 1 incoming connection from each peer for receiving messages.

 Extensions
 ----------